Secre-C/PersonaSpriteTools/README.md

 the script will also create a `.spdspr` file for each sprite entry, with the sprite coordinates zeroed out, making the `.spdspr` and `.dds` files ready to be used with the SpdEmulator releasing soon:tm:

+### WARNING
-Also do NOT use this when replacing sprites that have button prompts next to them.
+do NOT use this when replacing sprites that have button prompts next to them.
 Those need to be in the full sized texture otherwise the button next to them won't show.